 Independent Items.

+In the RPS/IR module, under “Topics,” the “Independent Items” are used to track information from sources other than inspection reports in accordance with definitions in IMC 0612.

+The following items should be tracked in RPS: Licensee Event Reports (type code “LER”), Confirmatory Orders (type code “ODR”), issues identified under 10 CFR Part 21(type code “P21”), Safeguard Event Report (type code “SGI”), and other items.
+Information related to safeguards events should contain no greater detail than its associated initial Event Notification Report.
+Do not enter SUNSI-related information.

-In the RPS/IR module, under Topics the Independent Items are used to track information from sources other than inspection reports icensee vent eports (LER), Confirmatory Orders (ODR), issues identified under 10 CFR Part 21, and other itemsitems are not included in the PIM the NRC will use the issue(s) to assess plant performance ( the investigation of a harassment and intimidation case by the NRCs Office of Investigation NRC staff shall take care to ensure that previously undocketed information that was not intended for public release is not introduced into the inspection reports and the PIM.
-Guidance on entering items such as Confirmatory Orders can be found on the RPS “How do I”
+Independent items are not included in the PIM.
+If the NRC will use the issue(s) not originating from an IR to assess plant performance (for examples, the investigation of a harassment and intimidation case by the NRCs Office of Investigation), the issue(s) must be discussed and referenced in the next resident report and then entered into the PIM.

+The NRC staff shall take care to ensure that previously undocketed information that was not intended for public release is not introduced into the inspection reports and the PIM.
+Guidance on entering items such as Confirmatory Orders can be found on the RPS “How do I” Webpage:

+http://nrr10.nrc.gov/rps/how-do-i/ir-orders.pdf

 Findings Held Open Greater Than 4 Quarters.
-Findings that are being held open greater than 4 quarters shall remain open in IR .
+Findings that are being held open greater than 4 quarters shall remain open in IR until the end of the quarter in which the inspection report closing the finding is issued.